shahidulshohid/level-2-assignment-1/README.md

-## ❓Explain the difference between any, unknown, and never types in TypeScript.
+## Explain the difference between any, unknown, and never types in TypeScript❓

 ## 🧠 difference between `any`, `unknown`, and `never` in TypeScript